-• For flow control, the server uses the window size field in the header to specify how many packets it can receive before its buffer is full.
-The client accordingly adjustes its rate so that no more packets are in flight than specified by the window size.
+- For flow control, the receiver uses the flow window size field in the header to specify how many bytes it can receive before its buffer is full.
+The sender accordingly adjusts its sending rate so that the number of bytes in flight is never bigger than the flow window size. - Finally we come to our application of multi-commodity flows: congestion control.